jeffreydahan/adk-db-buddy/README.md

 DB Buddy is built on the following key technologies:

 *   **Google Agent Development Kit (ADK):** The core framework for building the conversational agent.
-*   **Google Vertex AI:** Provides the powerful Large Language Models (LLMs) that power the agent's natural language understanding and generation capabilities.
+*   **Google Vertex AI hosting Gemini 2.5 Flash:** Provides the powerful Large Language Models (LLMs) that power the agent's natural language understanding and generation capabilities.
 *   **Google Vertex AI Search and Conversation:** Used to create the RAG engine.
 *   **Google Cloud SQL:** The managed database service used for both PostgreSQL and SQL Server.
-*   **Google Application Integration:** Used to create connectors for the PostgreSQL and SQL Server databases.
+*   **Google Application Integration Connectors:** Used to create connectors for the PostgreSQL and SQL Server databases.

 ## Getting Started